RUANLASS/Replication_Scratch/README.md

 # Replication_Scratch
-A basic, simplified implementation of some concepts in chapters 3, 4, 5 of the book "Designing Data Intensive Applications"
+A basic, from-scratch implementation of a leader-follower database replication in Go.
+It is built while working through some concepts in chapters 3, 4, 5 of the book "Designing Data Intensive Applications".

-# replication-lab

-A from-scratch implementation of leader-follower database replication in Go, built while working through [Designing Data-Intensive Applications](https://dataintensive.net/) by Martin Kleppmann.

-This is not a tutorial reproduction.
-It is a working distributed system — five components that talk to each other over HTTP, handle crashes, enforce consistency guarantees, and fail over automatically when the leader dies.

 ---